austincrft/dotnet-test.nvim/README.md

 A simple plugin for running .NET tests from Neovim.

+## Requirements

+- The [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/): for building and running tests
+- [skywind3000/asyncrun.vim](https://github.com/skywind3000/asyncrun.vim): to display build and test results in the quickfix menu
+    - Not a strict dependency if you implement your own build runner via `opts.build.cmd_runner`
+- (OPTIONAL) [mfussenegger/nvim-dap](https://github.com/mfussenegger/nvim-dap): for debugging tests
+- (OPTIONAL) [seblyng/roslyn.nvim](https://github.com/seblyng/roslyn.nvim): to run tests for the selected sln

 ## Usage

-This plugin exposes a few methods for running tests
+This plugin exposes a few functions for running tests

 ```lua
 local dotnet_test = require("dotnet-test")